-- 1 Follow the procedure in before working inside your computer. - 2 Remove the base cover. - 1 Pull the tag to disconnect the battery cable from the connector on the system board [1]. - 2 ONOTE: This procedure illustrates a 4-cell battery.
-A 3-cell battery has single captive screw securing it to the palmrest.
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the base cover. - 1.
+Pull the tag to disconnect the battery cable from its connector on the system board [1]. - 2. () NOTE: This procedure illustrates a 4-cell battery.
+A 3-cell battery has single captive screw securing it to the computer.